-The winner will be asked to receive their award in person on Thursday, September 26th at an event co-sponsored by the Lenoir-Rhyne University Visiting Writers Series and the 2019 Footcandle Film Festival.
-The event will consist of the author discussing their work, a table reading of a portion of their script, and a Question-and-Answer session.
-A travel stipend and complimentary hotel room will also be provided to the filmmaker.
+The winners will be asked to receive their award in person on Thursday, September 24th at an event co-sponsored by the Lenoir-Rhyne University Visiting Writers Series and the 2020 Footcandle Film Festival.
+The event will consist of the authors discussing their work and their writing process, a table reading of a portion of their winning scripts, and a Question-and-Answer session.
+A travel stipend and complimentary hotel room will also be provided to the winning scriptwriters.

 Criteria for Submission: